 There are lots of emotional positions a university could take.
 But they don’t.

-The University of Tennessee theme: “Big Orange, Big Ideas is a typically foolish mission statement.
+The University of Tennessee’s theme is “Big Orange, Big Ideas, ” a typically foolish mission statement.

 Tennessee, with this, is celebrating the school’s color first.
 Why on earth would you EVER do that?
 Secondly, they wish you to know that the university has “Big Ideas.”
 Absolute craziness.
 But think about it.
 Are they the only ones doing it?

 The recent ruling on Affirmative Action

 The Supreme Court’s ruling on affirmative action in college admissions will likely impact the brands of colleges and universities significantly.